Our purposes fall under the following categories:

 Advocate for Ecologically Responsible Public Policies

-As we walk into the 21st century we find that the population of Texas is expected to more than double by the year 2060 and the human demand for water expected to increase by 27 percent while water supplies are projected to decrease about 18 percent due to the accumulation of sediments in reservoirs and the depletion of aquifers.
+As we step into the 21st century we find that the population of Texas is expected to more than double by the year 2060 and the human demand for water expected to increase by 27 percent while water supplies are projected to decrease about 18 percent due to the accumulation of sediments in reservoirs and the depletion of aquifers.
 This leaves Texans almost 3 trillion gallons short of estimated human water demands if nothing is done to change our wasteful use and consumption patterns.
-Without changes in our water management practices about 85 percent of the state’s projected population will not have enough water by 2060 (3).
+Without changes in our water management practices about 85 percent of the state’s projected population will not have enough water by 2060 (Source: Texas Water Plan).

 As a part of its activities, Environmental Stewardship attempts to influence public policy and legislation to the extent permitted by Section 501(h) of the Internal Revenue Code, however, it does not participate in any political campaign on behalf of, or in opposition to, any candidate for public office.